If you’ve suffered an injury after a workplace accident, you may be confused about what to do next.

 You know there are certain steps you should take, but you may not know exactly what they are.

 So, you might be wondering, do I need a workplace injury attorney?
 In many cases, the answer is yes.

 Our Austin personal injury attorneys at The Zimmerman Law Firm are ready to help you get the workers’ compensation benefits you need and deserve.

-When You Don’t Need a Workplace Accident Lawyer
+When You Don’t Need a Workplace Injury Attorney in Austin

 - Your resulting injuries are obviously work-related;

 - You do not need extensive medical treatment;

 - You do not suffer any disability forcing you to take time off work; or